Getting Started at Southeast Community College

 Student and Clinical Faculty Drug Screening Procedures

-- All Health Science students will be tested for the following drug categories: amphetamines/methamphetamines, barbiturates, benzodiazepines, cocaine and metabolites, marijuana metabolites, opiates, phencyclidine, alcohol, and propoxyphene.
+- All Health Sciences students will be tested for the following drug categories: amphetamines/methamphetamines, barbiturates, benzodiazepines, cocaine and metabolites, marijuana metabolites, opiates, phencyclidine, alcohol, and propoxyphene.
 This list is subject to change.
 Testing for additional substances may occur based on clinical affiliation agreement requirements.

 - Students have the right to refuse to consent to drug testing.
-However, students who decline will not be able to start or complete a clinical rotation and will be unable to achieve the required clinical experience for any program/course.
+However, students who decline will not be able to start or complete a clinical/practicum rotation and will be unable to achieve the required clinical experience for any program/course.
 The refusal to consent to drug or alcohol testing may result in a student being dismissed from the program or course.

 - The student will be provided with an instructional sheet of acceptable drug screening vendors, payment instructions, and procedural information.